ainsanchez/commerce/README.md

 # commerce
-Replicate a web application similar to eBay
+I replicate a web application similar to eBay using Django